csbrasnett/martini_vis/README.md

 latest version of martinize2, where the Gō parameters are calculated internally.
 If you're using a different version of the Gō model where this file is called something different, you can specify that with the `-gf` flag

-## Disclaimers

-This code's mainly been tested on relatively simple systems.
-It hasn't been checked for larger more complex systems with big mixtures of lipids and proteins, so if you're looking at something big, it's likely there'll be an error.

-If you find an error, please open an issue so it can be fixed!